LikeTheSalad/aaper/README.md

 And that's it, Aaper will now use your custom `RequestStrategyProvider` in order to get all of the Strategies it needs.

 ### Overriding permission's status query and request launch
 There are two methods in every `RequestStrategy` that provide the tools to both query if a permission is granted and also to launch a set of permissions' request, those methods are `getPermissionStatusProvider`, which provides an instance of `PermissionStatusProvider`, and `getRequestLauncher`, which provides an instance of `RequestLauncher`.
-More info on these classes in the javadoc: [INSERT LINK]
+More info on these classes in the javadoc: https://javadoc.io/doc/com.likethesalad.android/aaper-api.

 For the `PermissionStatusProvider` class, the defaults for both `Activiy` and `Fragment` is to use `androidx.core.content.ContextCompat.checkSelfPermission`, and for the `RequestLauncher` one, the Activity's implementation makes use of `ActivityCompat.requestPermissions`, whereas for Fragment's implementation, the `requestPermissions` method is called straight from the host Fragment itself.